A literary agency based in Edinburgh

 Russell Jones

 Russell Jones is an Edinburgh-based writer and editor.
-He has published three novels (Beast Realms trilogy), six poetry collections and a graphic novel (The Wilds).
+He has published four novels (Beast Realms trilogy and Bucket List), six poetry collections and a graphic novel (The Wilds).
 His short stories and poems have also appeared in hundreds of publications internationally.
-He is deputy editor of "Shoreline of Infinity", a sci-fi magazine, and has edited three collections of poetry and short stories.
+He was deputy editor of sci-fi magazine Shoreline of Infinity (2015-2023) and has edited three creative writing anthologies.
 Russell was the UK's first Pet Poet Laureate and has a PhD in Creative Writing from The University of Edinburgh.
 He loves books, travelling, his dogs and (too much) food.

 Website | Twitter | Instagram